 Understanding the way cannabinoids work can be a difficult subject to wrap your head around.
-However, with novel research emerging year by year, we are able to connect more dots to create a picture of their therapeutic effects.
+However, with new research emerging year by year, we are able to connect more dots to create a picture of their possible therapeutic effects.
 And as we keep our eyes peeled for new discoveries in the field, one particular cannabinoid seems to be grabbing most of the attention for itself.
 Of course, we’re talking about CBD (cannabidiol).

 The Endocannabinoid System and Homeostasis

 Did you know we all produce cannabinoids naturally?
 These compounds (also called endocannabinoids) are involved in regulating everything from our moods to vital conditions.
 They travel and work through a designated network in our bodies: the endocannabinoid system (ECS).